MicrosoftDocs/edge-developer/microsoft-edge/visual-studio-code/microsoft-edge-devtools-extension.md

 Send your feedback by [filing an issue](https://github.com/Microsoft/vscode-edge-devtools/issues/new) in the `vscode-edge-devtools` repo.

-If you want to help make the Microsoft Edge DevTools extension better, your contributions are welcome.
+Your contributions are welcome, to help make the Microsoft Edge DevTools extension better.
 Find everything you need to get started in the [vscode-edge-devtools](https://github.com/Microsoft/vscode-edge-devtools) repo.